vasja34/Qt5-Calculator/README.md

 # Qt5 Basic Calculator

-Basic Calculator as an exercise for Python Software Development course.
+Basic Calculator is an exercise for Python Software Development course.

 ## Installation